obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Smoke Testing the Tasks Plugin.md

 ### Recurring Tasks

-Confirm that when a recurring task is completed, a new task is created, all the date fields are incremented, and the indentation is correct.
+Confirm that when a recurring task is completed, a new task is created, all the date fields are incremented, and the indentation is unchanged.

 > [!Todo]
 >